enstit/RESTfulDiner/README.md

 > Year.
 > The exam was evaluated with the maximum vote (30 over 30).

-In this project, we are going to build a RESTful APIs service to host an Open Data[^1][^2]-compliant repository to host data about food orders at a restaurant.
+In this project, we are going to build a RESTful APIs service to host data about food orders at any food business.

 ## Usage